-- reassuring your partner or relative that change takes time.
-It's natural for people to have trouble changing lifelong habits.
-Your partner or relative will appreciate it if you try and listen to their concerns and stay positive, even if they don't completely follow the doctor's recommendations immediately.
-Offer encouragement and praise for any good new habits and progress and don't be judgemental when your partner or relative occasionally slips into old habits.
+- Reassuring your partner or relative that change takes time.
+It's natural for people to have trouble changing life-long habits.
+Your partner or relative will appreciate it if you try to listen to their concerns and stay positive, even if they don't completely follow the doctor's recommendations immediately.
+Offer encouragement and praise for any good new habits and progress, and don't be judgemental when your partner or relative occasionally slips into old habits.
 Be supportive to help them get back on track again.

-- suggesting that your partner or relative join a support group for people with heart failure, where they can get support from people in a similar situation.
-You might like to go to the group with them, but the experience is likely to be most beneficial if it is their decision to go.
+- Suggesting that your partner or relative join a support group for people with heart failure, where they can get support from people in a similar situation.
+You might like to go to the group with them, but the experience is likely to be more beneficial if it’s their decision to go.